 Memorial contributions may be made to the Wildlife Center of Virginia, P.O.
 Box 1557, Waynesboro, Virginia, 22980.
 Please see link below for details.

-To plant a tree in memory of Naomi Janice Gonyea, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Naomi Janice Gonyea, please visit our tribute store.

 Wildlife Center of Virginia